kubernetes/enhancements/keps/sig-instrumentation/1668-log-tracking/README.md

 ### Graduation Criteria

+#### Alpha

+- Feature covers 3 important workload objects: Deployment, Statefulset, Daemonset
-Alpha should provide basic functionality covered with tests described in this KEP.
+- Related unit tests described in this KEP are completed

-#### Alpha -> Beta Graduation
+#### Beta

-- Feature covers all important workload objects
+- Feature covers other objects which not limited to ownerRef relationship
 - All necessary tests are completed

-#### Beta -> GA Graduation
+#### GA

 - Feedback about this feature is collected and addressed
 - Enabled in Beta for at least two releases without complaints